Sally Kimball

 Sally Kimball is a fictional character in the Encyclopedia Brown book series by Donald Sobol.
 She is Encyclopedia Brown's bodyguard, sidekick, best friend, and detective agency business partner.
-In the television series, Sally was played by Laura Bridge.
+In the 1989 HBO television series, Sally was played by Laura Bridge.

 Alyssa Rosenberg suggests that both Encyclopedia and Sally are "terrific models of genre-busting characters", with Sally "effectively a ten-year-old action hero."
 Bonnie Morris notes that "Sally served as the brawn to Encyclopedia's brain, as his enforcer, never his secretary: an invaluable boon to girls entering middle school just as Title IX became law."
 Rosenberg also notes that Sally's looks "are always mentioned in the context of her physical prowess", as in "Sally was the prettiest girl in the fifth grade and the best athlete."

 Olivia Rutigliano, writing for Literary Hub, ranks Sally Kimball as the second greatest detective sidekick of all time, behind Dr. John Watson.